dantleech/blog/content/posts/2025/12-14-homeserver.md

 a couple of 16GB sticks of DDR4 RAM lying about:

 ![current "rack"](/images/2025-12-14/gigabyte.png)
-*The "Gigabyte" Mini PC*
+*The Gigabyte Mini PC with audio out*

 ## Operating System

-NixOS is an operating system that is built 100% declarative configuration.
+NixOS is an operating system that is built from declarative configuration.
 There are no `apt-get install package1 package2`, no `vim .config/mpd/server.conf`, no blind fucking around.
-You edit configuration files and you rebuild the system and then you put the configuration files in version control.
+One edits the **Nix** configuration rebuilds the system and then put the configuration files in version control.
 Which is good, because **I have a lot of custom configuration**.

+{{< callout >}}
+This is far more than "dotfile" management.
+The entire state of the system is represented in configuration and after applying a configuration you're able to boot into any previously applied configuration at boot time.
+{{</ callout >}}

 I now use a single repository to manage the configuration for all of my laptops and it typically takes about an hour to "onboard" a new laptop after